Lee Adama: Earth

 After his father's return to Galactica, President Adama is faced with a hostage crisis instigated by the Cylon D'Anna.
 She demands the Four Cylons within the Colonial fleet reveal themselves and find their way to the Rebel baseship; until then, a Colonial hostage on the baseship would be killed every 15 minutes.

-His father's nervous breakdown in the light of Tigh's confession gave Lee the upper hand.
-Within short order, he had three of the final five standing in an airlock.
-D'Anna was backed hopelessly into a corner and prepared to nuke the civilian fleet; the confrontation seemed hopeless until Starbuck showed up with the co-ordinates to Earth.
-Lee felt withholding the information would only serve to prolong a pointless war, so shared the discovery with D'Anna.
-He saw to it Cylon and Human would travel to Earth and make a new home together.
+Amid his father's nervous breakdown following Tigh's confession, Lee gained the upper hand.
+Quickly, he had three of the final five individuals standing in an airlock.
+D'Anna, feeling cornered and prepared to nuke the civilian fleet, seemed hopeless in the confrontation until Starbuck arrived with the coordinates to Earth.
+Lee believed that withholding the information would only prolong a pointless war, so he shared the discovery with D'Anna.
+He ensured that Cylons and humans would travel to Earth and forge a new home together.

 The Fleet's arrival at Earth was a bittersweet experience for Adama.
 Joy, elation and relief quickly turned to dismay and horror upon witnessing a devastated cityscape once the thirteenth colony.

 After returning to Galactica, Lee and his ex-wife Anastasia Dualla share a "date."
 After Lee departs, Dualla fatally shoots herself in the head wishing to hold onto the reconciliation as her last memory.

 In the wake of Tom Zarek's failed coup, Lee is appointed Vice President of the Colonies by President Laura Roslin, and it is made clear while she will retain the title of President, Lee will handle the "heavy lifting."

-When Admiral Adama decides to lead a possibly one-way rescue mission for Hera and asks for volunteers, Lee is the first to step forward.
-He leads one of the assault teams straight into the Colony to retrieve Hera and manages to return her safely to the Galactica.
-When the fleet reaches the second Earth, Lee is the one to propose the survivors abandon their ships and technology and take the chance to break the cycle of violence and start life with a clean slate.
-The survivors agree to the plan and willingly allow the fleet to be destroyed while they settle on Earth with just the supplies that they possess.
-With a new chance at life, Lee expresses interest in exploring the new planet.
+Admiral Adama decides to lead a possibly one-way rescue mission for Hera, and when volunteers are requested, Lee is the first to step forward.
+Leading one of the assault teams into the Colony, he successfully retrieves Hera and brings her safely back to the Galactica.
+Upon reaching the second Earth, Lee proposes that the survivors abandon their ships and technology, taking the opportunity to break the cycle of violence and start anew.
+The survivors agree to the plan, willingly allowing the fleet to be destroyed as they settle on Earth with their existing supplies.
+With a fresh chance at life, Lee expresses interest in exploring the new planet.